Pedrohamoura-Git/Frontend-Mentor-Challenges/single-price-grid-component-master/README.md

 - CSS custom properties
 - Flexbox
 - CSS Grid
-- Desktop-first workflow
+- Mobile-first workflow

 ### What I learned

-In this project I've decidded to try the Desktop-First insted of Mobile-First to see which one would be more suitable for me.
-I think Desktop-Fist needs more lines of code, so I think it's going to be better if I stick to Mobile-First.
+In this project I learned how to use the grid property "auto-fit" that automatically adjusts the responsiveness of the site according to the defined "min" and "max" parameters.
+I also learned to use the "span" in a container to extend it by multiple columns.
+Lastly, I learned how to use the "box-shadow" property to create the depth effect in the main container.

 ### Continued development